cis198-2016s/homework/hw01/README.md

 **Due ~~2016-01-27~~ 2016-01-28, 11:59pm.**

+For questions, please post on Piazza (Penn students) or Google Groups (other).
+Links on homepage.

 ## Overview ##

 In this assignment, you'll get your first crack at writing some short functions